moq-wg/moq-transport/draft-ietf-moq-transport.md

 established by sending an extended CONNECT request to the host and the path indicated by the URI, as described in {{WebTransport, Section 3}}.

-### QUIC
+### QUICs

-A MOQT server that is accessible via native QUIC can be identified by a URI with a "moq" scheme.
-The "moq" URI scheme is defined as follows, using definitions from {{!RFC3986}}:
+A MOQT server that is accessible via native QUIC can be identified by a URI with a "moqt" scheme.
+The "moqt" URI scheme is defined as follows, using definitions from {{!RFC3986}}:

 ~~~~~~~~~~~~~~~
-moq-URI = "moqt" "://" authority path-abempty [ "?" query ]
+moqt-URI = "moqt" "://" authority path-abempty [ "?" query ]
 ~~~~~~~~~~~~~~~

 The `authority` portion MUST NOT contain a non-empty `host` portion.
-The `moq` URI scheme supports the `/.well-known/` path prefix defined in
+The `moqt` URI scheme supports the `/.well-known/` path prefix defined in
 {{!RFC8615}}.

 This protocol does not specify any semantics on the `path-abempty` and